TarangoHasan/Database_Manager--Version-1.1--/README.md

 # Database_Manager--Version-1.1--
 This is a Database Manager using SQLite3, It is made by Deepseek (r1 model) and ChatGPT.

+If you have Python 3.13 then Download the .py file and normally run it!
+If you do not have it then: Run .exe file

 The .exe file is converted file of .py file by PyInstaller. .exe file may say harm because it is not from Verified Publisher.
 If you don't want to run .exe file then run the .py file in any Python Runner, etc. you have to do some pip install for running the code: